Esiwehl/get_next_line/README.md

 Reading a line from a fd is way too tedious

-This project introduced highly interesting new concept in C programming: static variables.
-These are; something I still have to find out :D
+This project introduces a highly interesting concept in C programming: static variables.
+These are variables which hold their value even when they are out of scope.